Your on-campus dental clinic in Athens, GA

 Yes.
 We require 24 hours notice by phone, in person or in writing to avoid a charge for missed appointments.

 Yes.
 Sensitive teeth often result from exposed root surfaces due to gum recession or from enamel loss caused by excessive tooth wear from clenching or grinding, as well as erosion from acidic foods or acid reflux.
 Using toothpaste specifically designed for sensitive teeth can often reduce or relieve sensitivity.
-Additionally, other treatment options include the application of desensitizing agents by your dentist, a prescription for self-applied fluoride agents, and/or the placement of fillings.
+Other treatment options include the application of desensitizing agents by your dentist, a prescription for self-applied fluoride agents, and/or the placement of fillings.
 If sensitivity persists or worsens, further evaluation by a dentist is recommended to rule out split or cracked teeth or faulty fillings.

 It can be.
 There are many causes of pain in the mouth, jaws, and head and neck areas.
 Often, clenching and/or grinding of teeth can lead to these symptoms.
 During a dental examination, clinical signs such as wear on the biting surfaces of teeth, clicking or popping of the TMJ upon opening, and limited opening with pain may be observed.
 Patient symptoms can vary greatly and may include headaches, ear pain, tooth sensitivity, and/or pain or difficulty with jaw movement and opening.
-Additionally, referred pain to the head, neck, and shoulders may also be reported.
+Referred pain to the head, neck, and shoulders may also be reported.
 Contributing factors include both positive and negative stressors of everyday life, lack of sleep, and certain medications.
 The dental clinic offers TMJ syndrome evaluation and treatment options to address these issues.

 Hours